MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/v0.0.2/Set-AzureRmEventHubConsumerGroup.md

 ```

 ### -UserMetadata
-User metadata for the consumer group (optional).
+Specifies the user metadata for the consumer group.
+This parameter is optional.

 ```yaml
 Type: String